AstrobioMike/AstrobioMike.github.io/bash/why.md

 <center><img src="{{ site.url }}/images/echo.png"></center>

 <br>
 Seems a little useless at first (unless you're lonely, of course 😢 ).
-But it's utility makes more sense when you use redirectors to send things somewhere else.
+But its utility makes more sense when you use redirectors to send things somewhere else.
 For example, instead of using `nano` like we've done before to make a new file, we can make our *bash* script with the `echo` command:

 ```
 echo "ls | head" > test.sh